 - Light scuffing, scratches, buff marks

-- Tiny bubbles, dents, specks and/or dots in enamel
+- Small bubbles, dents, specks of color and/or dots in enamel

 - Slightly underfilled / overfilled enamel in small areas